 The financial reporting entity consists of the School and organizations for which the School is financially accountable.
 All funds, organizations, institutions, agencies, departments and offices that are not legally separate are part of the School.
 In addition, any legally separate organizations for which the School is financially accountable are considered part of the reporting entity.
 Financial accountability exists if the School appoints a voting majority of the organization's governing board and is able to impose its will on the organization, or if the organization provides benefits to, or imposes financial burdens on, the School.

-Based on the application of these criteria, the School does not include additional organizations within it reporting entity.
+Based upon the application of these criteria, there are no organizations that should be included in the School's reporting entity.